joebeeson/sassy/README.md

 # Sassy Plugin for CakePHP 1.3+

 Sassy plugin monitors folders for [Sass][1] files and compiles them into CSS.
+It uses PHamlP[2] to perform the compiling.

 ## Installation